chaoge525/soafee_demo/documentation/manual/validation.rst

 Test Logging
 ============

+Test suite execution outputs results and debugging information into a log file.
+As the tests are executed using the ``test`` user account, this log file will be owned by the ``test`` user and located in the ``test`` user's home directory by default, at:

+    ``/home/test/runtime-integration-tests-logs/[test-suite-id].log``

-Test suite execution will be logged to a ``[test-suite-id].log`` file within the log directory of the test suite, which by default is ``logs/`` within the test suite installation directory.
-The log is replaced on each new execution of a test suite.
+Therefore, reading this file as another user will require ``sudo`` access.
+The location of the log file for each test suite is customizable, as described in the detailed documentation for each test suite below.
+The log file is replaced on each new execution of a test suite.

-This log file will record the results of each top-level integration test, as well as a result for each individual sub-test up until a failing sub-test is encountered.
+The log file will record the results of each top-level integration test, as well as a result for each individual sub-test up until a failing sub-test is encountered.